Ggs91/Ggs91/README.md

 ### Hi there 👋, I'm Georges Atalla
 #### I am a Ruby on Rails developer

-Skills: Ruby / Ruby on Rails / RSpec / JS / Webpack / HTML / CSS
+Skills: Ruby / Ruby on Rails / RSpec / JS / HTML / CSS

 - 📫 How to reach me: georges_atalla@hotmail.fr
 - ⚡ Fun fact: I crossed Vietnam with a motorbike that I paid 200 euros and sold for the exact same price